 Straight lines, systems of linear equations, matrices, systems of linear inequalities, linear programming, mathematics of finance, sets and Venn diagrams, combinatorial techniques and an introduction to probability.
-Applications in business, economics and social sciences.
-Prerequisite: Mathematics 55 or 55B or 55Y (completed with a grade of "C" or higher) or an appropriate skill level as demonstrated through the Mathematics assessment process.
-4 hours.
-(CAN MATH 12) Transfer unit limitations, see page 61 appropriate skill level demonstrated through the Mathematics Assessment process.
-5 hours.
-(CAN MATH 34) Transfer unit limitations, see page 61
+Applications in business, economics and the social sciences.
+Prerequisite: Mathematics 55 or 55B or 55Y (completed with a grade of "C" or higher) or an appropriate skill level as demonstrated through the mathematics assessment process.
+4 hours lecture, 0-1 hours laboratory(CAN MATH 12) \ Transfer unit limitations, see page 61 rransier unit iiriitations, see page o i